Cain and Abel (comics): The Sandman and The Dreaming

 Cain frequently kills Abel in a kind of macabre form of obsessive-compulsive disorder, re-enacting the first murder.
 In the Dreaming, Abel's death is impermanent, and he seems to recover after a few hours.
 Cain seems unable to control his frequent murders of Abel, and occasionally expresses remorse over them; there is a genuine bond between the two, beneath the surface contempt.
 Abel remains dedicated to Cain, and frequently dreams of a more harmonious relationship between the two.

 In turn, in the graphic novel The Sandman: The Wake, Cain is so distraught when Abel is murdered permanently by the Kindly Ones, he sinks into a rambling mess when asking the new Dream to restore him.
 In preparation for the funeral services for the deceased Dream, Cain's anger boils over yet again when Abel reveals a secret, but he is calmed by a reprimand and restrained from murdering Abel.
 He displays a contract, renewed in 1989 (the year The Sandman began) that states that only he is allowed to kill Abel, because Abel can resurrect only when Cain kills him.

 In the first appearance of the characters in The Sandman vol. 2 #2, Cain gives Abel an egg that soon hatches into another gargoyle, a small golden one.
 Abel is delighted and names the gargoyle "Irving", but Cain forcefully insists that the names of gargoyles must always begin with a "G".
 When Abel resists, Cain murders him, and after Abel revives he renames the gargoyle "Goldie", after a friend of his who "went away".

-The main function of Cain and Abel throughout The Sandman is as comic relief.
+The main function of Cain and Abel throughout The Sandman is comic relief.
 However, the two play significant (though not key) roles at several points in the series; it is they who take Morpheus in until his strength is restored following his 72-year-long imprisonment.
 In the fourth story arc, Season of Mists, Cain is sent to Hell to give a message to Lucifer because the Mark of Cain protects him.
 Those who would harm Cain would have the full wrath of God visited upon them.
 Lucifer merely finds this funny, since he is already in Hell.